mmpx12/xgit/README.md

 Urls with `[nd] ` prefix are exposed git repository but without directory listing.

+#### STDOUT

-In stdout urls in cyan are git repository where directory listing is enable and yellow urls is when directory listing is disable.
+In stdout urls in cyan are git repository where directory listing is enable and yellow ones are when directory listing is disable.

 #### WARNING